build-on-aws/content/tutorials/building-multi-region-disaster-recovery-for-amazon-appstream2.0/index.md

     Follow this [guide](https://learn.microsoft.com/en-us/fslogix/how-to-use-group-policy-templates) for if you need more information on the step 4.1

-1. Create a GPO to be linked to the Amazon AppStream 2.0 computer objects
+1. Create a GPO to be linked to the Amazon AppStream 2.0 computer objects.
 Edit the GPO and enter the settings:

-1. Go to Computer configuration \> Policies \> Administrative Templates \> FSLogix \> Profile containers
-        set  **Enabled**  to Enabled
+1. Go to Computer configuration \> Policies \> Administrative Templates \> FSLogix \> Profile containers.
+Set  **Enabled**  to Enabled

 1.  **Delete Local Profile when FSLogix Profile should apply** *Enabled* (Please use caution with this setting.
 When the FSLogix Profiles system determines that a user should have a FSLogix profile but a local profile exists, the local profile will be **removed** and the user is logged on with the FSLogix profile.)

 1. Go to Profile Containers \> Cloud Cache and set **Clear local cache on logoff** \> Disabled

-1. Go to Computer configuration \> Policies \> Administrative Templates \> FSLogix \> [VHD Compact Disk](https://learn.microsoft.com/en-us/fslogix/reference-configuration-settings?tabs=profiles#vhdcompactdisk)
-    This setting can also be listed as **Disk Compaction** in older versions of FSlogix, see this link for version history [2210](https://learn.microsoft.com/en-us/fslogix/overview-release-notes#fslogix-2210-29836152326)
+1. Go to Computer configuration \> Policies \> Administrative Templates \> FSLogix \> [VHD Compact Disk](https://learn.microsoft.com/en-us/fslogix/reference-configuration-settings?tabs=profiles#vhdcompactdisk).
+This setting can also be listed as **Disk Compaction** in older versions of FSlogix, see this link for version history [2210](https://learn.microsoft.com/en-us/fslogix/overview-release-notes#fslogix-2210-29836152326).

 1.  **IsDynamic:** If enabled, the profile container uses the minimum space on disk regardless of what is specified in SizeInMBs.
-As your user profile container grows in size, the amount of data on disk will grow up to the size specified in SizeInMBs.
- **Note:** When the data is deleted inside the user environment, the VHD(x) file size on disk will automatically shrink if a feature called [VHD Disk Compaction](https://learn.microsoft.com/en-us/fslogix/concepts-vhd-disk-compaction) is enabled and configured.
+As your user profile container grows in size, the amount of data on disk will grow up to the size specified in SizeInMBs. **Note:** When the data is deleted inside the user environment, the VHD(x) file size on disk will automatically shrink if a feature called [VHD Disk Compaction](https://learn.microsoft.com/en-us/fslogix/concepts-vhd-disk-compaction) is enabled and configured.
 In older versions of FSlogix, free space would not be reclaimed and users would need to run commands or a script in order to periodically remove empty blocks from a dynamically-expanding virtual hard disk file.

 1. Please disable the [VHDLocations](https://admx.help/?Category=FSLogixApps&Policy=FSLogix.Policies::0ceb51ebe4453fc710be22f8eb646d91) if you are using it and only enable [CCDLocations](https://admx.help/?Category=FSLogixApps&Policy=FSLogix.Policies::4aa3e56009bb2b4246504d7bddaac159) for Cloud Cache.

 1. **Cloud Cache locations** (no spaces, one line and in this order, replace **fsxPrimary.asx.local** and **fsxDR.asx.local** with your storage server DNS names accordingly.)

     ```
     type=smb,connectionString=\\fsxPrimary.asx.local\Profiles;type=smb,connectionString=\\fsxDR.asx.local\Profiles
     ```

-1. **Swap directory name** -\> Go to Computer configuration \> Policies \> Administrative Templates \> FSLogix \> Profile
-    containers \> Container and Directory Naming \> [Swap directory name components](https://learn.microsoft.com/en-us/fslogix/reference-configuration-settings?tabs=profiles#flipflopprofiledirectoryname)
-    \> Check the box
-    (When checked causes new containing directories to be named with  the user name first followed by the SID.)
+1. **Swap directory name** -\> Go to Computer configuration \> Policies \> Administrative Templates \> FSLogix \> Profile containers \> Container and Directory Naming \> [Swap directory name components](https://learn.microsoft.com/en-us/fslogix/reference-configuration-settings?tabs=profiles#flipflopprofiledirectoryname) \> Check the box (When checked causes new containing directories to be named with the user name first followed by the SID.)

 1. **Log Settings (Optional):** Go to Computer configuration \> Policies \> Administrative Templates \> FSLogix \>[Enable